 If the location is distant, or there are big bridal parties involved, you need to get going quite early in order to accommodate it.

 Your responsibility and accountability are going to be crucial when working as a bridal makeup artist.

 Working in teams

-To provide a full range of services, you want to make sure that you have a really great network of people who also do bridal hair and makeup.
-People you can trust and can call on when you have a big bridal party.
+To provide a full range of services, you want to make sure that you have a vast network of people who also do bridal hair and makeup – people you can trust and can call on when you have a big bridal party.

-If you are not doing the hair, the clients will often ask you for a recommendation for a hair stylist.
-And your client will really appreciate it, if you can recommend them a few hair stylist that you know are good.
-You are going to refer a lot of people, so make sure you know they are going to do a great work and not make you look bad.
+If you are not doing the hair, the clients will often ask you for a recommendation for a hairstylist.
+And your client will really appreciate it if you can recommend them a few hairstylists that you know are good.
+You are going to refer a lot of people, so make sure you know they are going to do great work and not make you look bad.

 If you are not 100% confident in your skills and efficiency or you don’t want to deal with the business side of the job, you can seek out makeup artists who are already established in the industry.
 You can contact them and ask them if they need an assistant.
 You have to follow the direction that the artist has already established so that everything looks cohesive.

-Even if it is a lower rate that you’ll be working for (and you don’t need that in terms of practice), you can still consider about assisting.
+Even if it is a lower rate than you’ll be working for (and you don’t need that in terms of practice), you can still consider assisting.
 You only need to show up and do the makeup, so it is really a lot less of working hours involved.

 If you are the one who is turning away jobs or needs help with the big bridal parties, build your own bridal team.